reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 {{ user_message }} [/INST]
 ```

 This template follows the model's training procedure as described in [Llama 2 Paper](https://huggingface.co/papers/2307.09288).
 We can use any system prompt we want, but it's crucial that the format matches the one used during training.
-Simple usage of Llama 2 model could be checkout on this.
+Simple usage of Llama 2 model has been provided on this repository from [this notebook](simple_usage.ipynb).

 ---????---